 I use the DM Genie software to manage pretty much the entire campaign, including characters, NPCs, encounters, adventures, etc. Although the software is no longer supported per se, I recommend that players use it for character management, as it allow us to export/import characters back and forth in the same format, including sharing gear, spells, etc. You can find the software here.
 As the software is no longer available for purchase, I will be happy to share my registration code so that you can continue to use it after the evaluation period expires.
 Be sure to also download the 3.0 campaign source file so that you can roll the software back, as it comes set up for 3.5 by default.
 If you have questions about this process, please let me know.

 Shakandara is covered by a web of magical energy.
 The strands crisscross the entire surface of the world, including running through it.
 Each force line carries a specific type of magical energy.
 When many force lines of a type of magic connect in one spot, it forms a Locus, a place of great power.
 The spellcasters of the world have constructed towers, temples, and schools at many of these points.
 Casters use spells to draw upon these magical force lines.
 Magical items are also tied to the force lines.
 It is possible to determine a magical item or creature's nature by examining the force lines connected to it.

 Shakandara uses the Elements of Magic supplement by Matt Blakeley from Natural 20 Press as an alternate magic system.
 The system is optional at this time; alternate spellcasting classes for mages, sorcerers, clerics, druids, bards, rangers, and paladins can all be found within the book.
 I can provide you with a copy of mine for perusal if you are interested in learning more about it.
-If you wish to use core rules versions of those classes instead, you may, but I still advise reading this material, as you opposition will be using this system, so it pays to know what you might have to face.
+If you wish to use core rules versions of those classes instead, you may, but I still advise reading this material; opponents you encounter may be using this system, so it pays to know what you might have to face.

 Note the following changes to EoM document: